HariSekhon/Diagrams-as-Code/README.md

 ```

-### Git - why you shouldn't use long-lived branches
+### Git - why you shouldn't use long-lived feature branches

 \* [Environment Branches](https://github.com/HariSekhon/Diagrams-as-Code/blob/master/README.md#git---environment-branches) may be one of the few exceptions but requires workflow discipline.